 Research And Development (R&D): Research is the discovery of fundamental new knowledge.
 Development is the application of new knowledge to develop a potential new service or product.
 Basic power sector R&D is most commonly funded and conducted through the Department of Energy (DOE), its associated government laboratories, university laboratories, the Electric Power Research Institute (EPRI), and private sector companies.

-Reserve: The extra generating capability that an electric utility needs, above and beyond the highest demand level it is required to supply to meet its users needs.
+Reserve: The extra generating capability that an electric utility needs, above and beyond the highest demand level it is required to supply to meet its user's needs.

 Reserve Capacity: Extra treatment capacity built into solid waste and wastewater treatment plants and interceptor sewers to accommodate flow increases due to future population growth.

 Reserve Generating Capacity: The amount of power that can be produced at a given point in time by generating units that are kept available in case of special need.
-This capacity may be used when unusually high power demand occurs, or when other generating units are off-line for maintenance, repair or refuelling.
+This capacity may be used when unusually high power demand occurs, or when other generating units are off-line for maintenance, repair or refueling.

 Reserve Margin: The differences between the dependable capacity of a utility's system and the anticipated peak load for a specified period.